whiwhiyoyo/myetl/etlquicksign.md

 Data should be immutable for transformations to be reproductible.
 3. batch processing
 no strem processing. triggers from eventto simulate real time. could be difficult to simulate windowing.
+4. Materialized View pattern.
+Data are stored in a form that is ready for querying. a view is updated after each batch process.
+Datas inside a view are not immutable.

 ## ETL Interfaces